 we are adding more essential this year

-as right now we carry 35 essential oil and anticpate to go up to 55 differents oil
+as right now we carry 35 essential oil and anticipated to go up to 55 different oil

 if you are looking for a specific one please email and we will see if we can get it for you

-the distillation still use copper conteiner which are the best for essential oil
+the distillation still use a copper container which is the best for essential oil

 It requires 1,400,000 handpicked rose blossoms to produce a liter of rose oil.
 A single ounce of rose oil contains the essence of 40,000 rose blossoms, and sixty-seven rose blossoms give only one drop of rose oil.
 If we remember these numbers as we inhale the precious rose perfume, we will naturally feel a sense of gratitude toward all those who have labored hard to bring us such a treasure.